rogsme/yams.media/content/advanced/vpn.md

 If it's not running correctly, check every setting and make sure they are all correct.

-## Double check your torrent client IP address
+## Double-check your torrent client IP address

 Go [here](/advanced/torrenting/#double-checking-your-torrent-client-ip-address).